-If the sponsor is...
-Then The customer's community spouse Community Spouse Rules are used to calculate resource eligibility (MA707).
+If the sponsor is Then The customer's community spouse Community Spouse Rules are used to calculate resource eligibility (MA707).
 Sponsor-deeming is not applied.
-Anyone else The sponsor-deeming is applied unless both of the following are met: • Eligibility is being determined for ALTCS Acute Care; and Englishity is being determined for AETCS Acute Care, and The sponsor's resources are already being deemed using spouse-to-spouse deeming or parent-to-child deeming (MA703D).
+Anyone else The sponsor-deeming is applied unless both of the following are met: • Eligibility is being determined for ALTCS Acute Care; and • The sponsor's resources are already being deemed using spouse-to-spouse deeming or parent-to-child deeming (MA703D).